 This is the story of a remarkable woman, who grew up during Uganda’s civil war, survived the atrocities of the Lord’s Resistance Army, and later made it her mission to counter human trafficking, training law enforcement, and rehabilitating victims of war in Uganda:

-My parents were delighted to have a healthy baby, irrespective of the sex but many in my village didn’t celebrate including my paternal aunt who broke the ‘bad’ news and mourned a birth of yet another girl child – I was the third daughter in a row for my mother.
+My parents were happy to have a healthy baby, irrespective of the sex.
+But many in my village didn’t celebrate including my paternal aunt who broke the ‘bad’ news and mourned a birth of yet another girl child.
+I was the third daughter in a row for my mother.
 There is a general preference for boys than girls, who are considered worthless, not worth educating, don’t carry the family name nor inherit land, and are only good for marriage.

-That’s when I made my mum a promise that I was going to work hard to succeed in life – to embarrass those big men and boys alike who called me such bad names!
+That’s when I made my mum a promise that I was going to work hard to succeed in life; I wanted to embarrass those big men and boys alike who called me such bad names!
 Education therefore would be my only escape.
 Living in such an environment motivated me to study even harder, enduring walking long distances and teasing at school.
 Thankfully, my parents prioritized education for all their children irrespective of the sex (six girls and two boys).

-I believe what kept us together as a family amidst those challenges is the love we have for one another.
-We kept together and supported one another and our parents were our heroes, always ensuring they took good care of us and improvised even in the most difficult situations.
-I recall as kids we used to go deep into the forest in search for fish, accidentally dropped by birds trying to feed their young ones.
+My family kept together and supported one another.
+Our parents were our heroes, always taking good care of us and improvising even in the most difficult situations.
+I recall as kids we used to go deep into the forest in search for fish; those which birds have accidentally dropped trying to feed their young ones.
 That’s how we got our proteins.

 Then I rescued girls the Lord’s Resistance Army had taken captive as sex slaves, some of whom had children fathered by the LRA commanders including rebel leader Joseph Kony.
-These experiences led me to pursue a master degree, carrying out research on the role of the family in the rehabilitation and reintegration of children who have survived abduction by the LRA.
+These experiences led me to pursue a master degree.
+I carried out research on the role of the family in the rehabilitation and reintegration of children who have survived abduction by the LRA.
 Working at immigration control, I witnessed the devastating effects of human trafficking and listening to survivor stories was very devastating.

 In 2010, I successfully competed for the prestigious Hubert H. Humphrey Fellowship, specializing in Human Trafficking Policy and Prevention, with the University of Minnesota, as my host University.
 During my fellowship year, I decided to apply and make a commitment of action at the Clinton Global Initiative University (CGI U) to counter human trafficking, build a rehabilitation center for survivors of human trafficking, train law enforcement and create awareness about human trafficking.